hiiamboris/red-wiki/Reference-Call.md

 #### **/wait**

 Cause CALL to wait for child process is completed.
-Return -1 if there is an execution error or child process error code.
+Return -1 if there is an execution error or child process exit code.

 	red>> call "cp source.r dest.r"
 	== 7227					; PID
 	red>> call/wait "cp source.r dest.r"
-	== 0					; Process complete
+	== 0					; 0 = process complete or error code
 	red>>

-/input, /output, /error, or /console refinements implicitly set the /wait refinement.
+/input, /output or /error refinements implicitly set the /wait refinement.

 #### **/console**